Dekodzi/content-aggregator/README.md

 ## Purpose

 I made this application to learn basics of Flask and recall some HTML and CSS knowledge.
 It isn't beautiful or well written, but it works.
-In the future I plan to make it responsive and put it on some hosting line PythonAnywhere.
-For now it's just for learning purposes.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)